A Drone Device – Not an AirPlane or Helicopter.

 If you are not sure what a drone is I will give a brief description without being too technical (‘cos I’m not that techy), and a little about the many uses of a drone.

 Today Drones are used extensively by the Military for missions that would be highly dangerous or impossible with a piloted craft.
+They are also being trialled for use as carriers of goods, medical supplies etc.

 What is a Drone-how does it work?